 Medicare nursing home coverage in Virginia Beach

-In many nursing homes, assisted living, and memory care facilities custodial care (helping with daily living activities like bathing, dressing, using the restroom, and eating) is the main type of care provided, which doesn’t always necessitate specialized training.
-That type of care, along with room and board, is not covered by Medicare.
+In many assisted living, and memory care facilities, assistance with daily living activities is the main type of care provided, which doesn’t always necessitate specialized training like the medical care provided in a skilled nursing home.
+The type of care found at assisted living and memory care facilities, along with room and board, is not covered by Medicare.[06]

 Medicare Part A (Hospital Insurance) can cover care in a qualified skilled nursing facility (SNF) as long as it’s medically necessary and requires skilled nursing care, like changing sterile dressings.[07]
 But even that coverage is limited to a short-term stay.